 You'll want to track down three 6-ounce sirloin steaks or whatever cut you prefer and slice each of them into four 1 1/2-ounce fillets.
 Get pounding with a kitchen mallet and make those steaks about 1/2-inch thick, and they will grill up to the same size as the medallions on the original dish.
 Between the pounding and the meat tenderizer in the beef seasoning, you will turn even the cheapest cut of beef into a tender morsel.
 Build your dish as described below, and you will have re-created the taste and presentation of the original rich, tasty, fulfilling dish.

 Menu Description: "Fire-roasted chicken breast topped with mushrooms, prosciutto and our Florio Marsala wine sauce."

 The Sweet Onion Chicken Teriyaki Sandwich, one of Subway's biggest new product rollouts, is made with common ingredients: teriyaki-glazed chicken breast strips, onions, lettuce, tomatoes, green peppers, and olives.
 But what sets it apart from all other teriyaki chicken sandwiches is Subway's delicious Sweet Onion Sauce.
 You can ask for as much of the scrumptious sauce as you want on your custom-made sub at the huge sandwich chain, but you won't get any extra to take home, even if you offer to pay.
-Now you can pour a copycat version of the sauce to your home-built sandwich masterpieces whenever you want.
+Now you can use my Subway Sweet Onion Sauce copycat recipe to use the sauce on your home-built sandwich masterpieces whenever you want.